BeyondTestScores/datavisualizer/README.md

 - Click "Settings"
 - In the "Credentials" section find the Access Token.
 - Copy it and add it to the config vars in Heroku like you did "AUTH_USERNAME" above.
 Call is "SURVEYMONKEY_ACCESS_TOKEN"
+- Click "Open App" at the top of the page to open the app.

 # Run Tests